feifeiwei/Pytorch-CornerNet/README.md

-# Pytorch-CornerNet    still in progress
+# Pytorch-CornerNet.    still in progress

 Minimal PyTorch implementation of CornerNet